 - (tr) to put into or as into a trance

 late 14c., "state of extreme dread or suspense," also "a dazed, half-conscious or insensible condition," from Old French transe "fear of coming evil," originally "passage from life to death" (12c.), from transir "be numb with fear," originally "die, pass on," from Latin transire "cross over" (see transient).
 French trance in its modern sense has been reborrowed from English.

 - Having two genes, each carrying a mutation, located on opposite chromosomes of a homologous pair.
-Often italic.